-BGE’s Tree and Vegetation Management Program helps provide safe and reliable electric service to you and your neighbors.
-Our strategy to protect power lines from coming into conflict with the tress and branches is based on a four-to-five-year trimming cycle, routine inspections by foresters and technicians and reliability performance data.
-For preventive maintenance, BGE follows accepted utility clearance standards, the best management practices outlined in Maryland’s Tree Expert License Law and the A300 standards for pruning established by the American National Standards Institute.
+BGE’s Tree and Vegetation Management Program is here to protect power lines from coming into conflict with the tress and branches.
+For preventive maintenance, BGE follows accepted utility clearance standards outlined in Maryland’s Tree Expert License Law and the A300 standards for pruning established by the American National Standards Institute.

-In response to the 2011 Maryland Electricity Service Quality and Reliability Act, the Maryland Public Service Commission (PSC) has developed new regulations (RM 43) to govern how Maryland utilities manage their reliability efforts.
-BGE will be implementing these regulations and customers can expect the following enhancements to our Tree and Vegetation Management Program:
+The Maryland Public Service Commission (PSC) has developed regulations to govern how Maryland utilities manage their reliability efforts.
+BGE implements these regulations and customers can expect the following:

-- More comprehensive tree and vegetation management along overhead lines located close to the company’s electrical substations – important facilities that manage the delivery of power from generating plants to customer homes and neighborhoods.
+More comprehensive tree and vegetation management along lines located close to electrical substations – important facilities that manage delivery of power to customer homes.

-BGE employees and contractors are committed to working closely with customers in order to address concerns and promote safe and reliable electric service.
-When a neighborhood is scheduled for tree and vegetation management work, our contractors place door hangers to let property owners know when to expect our crews.
+When a neighborhood is scheduled for tree and vegetation management work, our contractors leave door hangers to let customers know what to expect.
 If heavy tree pruning or removal is required, you will be contacted directly.
-If you have questions about the proposed tree work, call our contractor directly, using the phone number on the door hanger.
+If you have questions about the proposed work, call our contractor using the phone number on the door hanger.

-- The clearance required for a power line depends on the voltage and construction of the line, the growth rate and species of the tree, and the tree’s proximity to the line.
+- The clearance for a power line depends on the voltage, construction of the line, growth rate and species of the tree, and the tree’s proximity.

-- Our contractors try to leave as much of the remaining tree crown growing away from the lines as possible, which helps to maintain tree health.
+- Our contractors leave as much of the remaining tree crown growing away from the lines as possible.

 - If a large portion of the tree crown is removed, removal of a tree may be recommended.

-- If a hazardous tree is identified during routine tree maintenance, we work with the property owner to ensure that the tree is managed appropriately to minimize the risk to the BGE lines.
+- If a hazardous tree is identified, we work with the owner to ensure that the tree is properly managed to minimize risk to BGE lines.

-- In urban/residential areas, all cut branches less than eight inches in diameter are removed (typically shredded in wood chippers) and the remaining wood is cut to manageable lengths and left for the property owner’s use.
+- In urban/residential areas, all cut branches less than eight inches in diameter are removed and the remaining wood is cut to manageable lengths and left for the property owner.

 - In rural wooded areas, the debris is cut close to the ground to encourage natural decay.

 - BGE does not take requests for wood chips.
-If you would like wood chips from tree trimming in your area, please contact the contractor listed on your notification door hanger to check on availability.
+If you would like wood chips from tree trimming, please contact the contractor directly.

 - If a tree on your property breaks or falls on our equipment, BGE does not remove the debris.